Leksat/dart-exportable/README.md

 `Map`s, or passing between client/server as JSON.

-Properties of a class that is mixed with `Exportable` and wanted to be exportable should be annotated with `@observable`, and could be
+Properties of a class that is mixed with `Exportable` and wanted to be exportable should be annotated with `@export`, and could be

 * any type supported by JSON (see [JsonEncoder.convert()](http://api.dartlang.org/docs/channels/stable/latest/dart_convert/JsonEncoder.html#convert))
 * any calss that mixes `Exportable`